Damayanti90/MDPred/README.md

 MDPred

-Here, we predict drug-GO and drug-pathway associations leading to deriving multifunctionality of drugs.
+Here, we predict GO and pathway associations related to Dipeptidyl peptidase-4 inhibitors (gliptins) leading to deriving  their multifunctionality.

 Instructions for execution